north-road/slyr/docs/user_guide/troubleshooting.md

 ## Error Messages ##
  Error Message | Rectification |
  ------------- | ------------- |
+ Converting .gpkg layers is not yet fully supported, layer path has been replaced with a dummy shapefile path | Convert your geopackages into a GDB
+ Converting QgsSingleBandColorDataRenderer is not yet supported |
  Group transparency was converted to individual layer transparency (group transparency requires QGIS 3.24 or later) | Update your QGIS to QGIS 3.24 or later |
+ QgsSvgMarkerSymbolLayer symbol layers cannot be converted yet |
  Raster layers in Geodatabase files are not supported in QGIS, the database X:\folder\geodatabase.gdb\raster.gdb will need to be converted to TIFF before it can be used outside of ArcGIS | Convert all rasters sitting within the GDB as TIFFs
  Raster catalog layer “RasterLayer” has been removed from the project (raster catalog layers are not supported by QGIS)| These layers will need to be created seperately outside of the catalog layer before conversions.